oyvindstegard/privmnt/README.md

 ## Testing

-Privmnt has been tested on Ubuntu 16.04 and Ubuntu 18.04.
+Recent versions of Privmnt have been tested on Ubuntu 20.04 LTS.

 If you've tested it on other distributions, I'd like to hear about it, so I can update this section with the results.

 ## Author